viamrobotics/docs/docs/components/movement-sensor.md

 linkTitle: "Movement Sensor"
 weight: 70
 type: "docs"
-description: "Explanation of movement sensor configuration and usage in Viam."
+description: "Explanation of movement sensors (including GPS and IMU) in Viam."
 tags: ["movement sensor", "gps", "imu", "sensor", "components"]
+icon: "img/components/imu.png"
 # SME: Rand
 ---
 The movement sensor component is an abstraction of a sensor that gives data on where a robot is and how fast it is moving.